Therapy Dog Training challenges – Itsaboutdog

 Therapy dogs are compassionate, healing, and engaging in their endearing ways.
 And the human race is pleased to gain tenfold!

 It has been demonstrated that putting therapy dogs in school reading programs helps the students become more self-assured readers.
-Ultimately, it’s far less scary to read a book to a dog than it is to take lessons from an instructor.
+Ultimately, it’s far less scary to read a book to a dog than to take lessons from an instructor.

-The Positive Impact:
+• The Positive Impact:

 It is impossible to dispute the enormously beneficial effects that therapy dogs can have after learning more about the work they perform.
-It is well known that spending time with dogs and other animals is extremely therapeutic.
+It is well known that spending time with dogs and other animals is highly therapeutic.

-If The Dog Is Right, It Can Be Enriching:
+• If The Dog Is Right, It Can Be Enriching:

-Assisting Individuals Who Fear Dogs:
+• Assisting Individuals Who Fear Dogs:

-Supporting Trauma & Abuse Victims:
+• Supporting Trauma & Abuse Victims:

-In a similar vein, the unique assistance that therapy dogs can provide to abuse and trauma victims can be priceless; in situations where individuals are unable to turn to their fellow humans for comfort and confidence, dogs have a remarkable capacity to step in and act as the necessary shoulder.
+In a similar vein, the unique assistance that therapy dogs can provide to abuse and trauma victims can be priceless; in situations where individuals are unable to turn to their fellow humans for comfort and Confidence, dogs have a remarkable capacity to step in and act as the necessary shoulder.

 It is not surprising that dogs again step up to the plate and can provide comfort and a sense of security to people who are struggling in these more extreme situations, as many dog owners can attest to the benefits that having a dog around can have when going through a difficult time.